zfedoran/solana-jsx/README.md

-# Solana-JSX: Deploy React Components to Solana (Because Why Not?)
+# Solana-JSX

-Welcome to `solana-jsx`, the world's most impractical yet oddly satisfying utility for "deploying" JSX React components to the Solana blockchain using the SPL Memo program.
+Welcome to `solana-jsx`, the world's most impractical utility for "deploying" JSX React components to the Solana blockchain using the SPL Memo program.
 Born from a ridiculous question—"Can you run JavaScript on Solana?"—this tool answers with a resounding "No, but lets keep going anyway!"

 ## What Does It Do?
 - **Deploy**: Compresses your JSX file, chunks it, and stores it as